-- Is the bear moving around? - Is the bear bedded down, if so for how long? - Do you have a visual on the animal and how long have you had the visual for? - How active has the animal been? - What time of day is it? - Are there people in the area? - What is the distance from active work areas? - Have you contacted area supervisors to ensure they are aware a problem carnivore is close? - Can security monitor the animal with their cameras?
+- Is the bear moving around? - Is the bear bedded down, if so for how long? - Do you have a visual on the animal and how long have you had the visual for? - How active has the animal been? - What time of day is it? - Are there people in the area? - Have you assigned alternate monitor(s) (night...who???) - What is the distance from active work areas? - Have you contacted area supervisors to ensure they are aware a problem carnivore is close?